TSheridan01/PyBer_Analysis/README.md

 # Overview of the analysis:

 Myself and my boss, Omar were instructed by our boss, to create a graph that indicates the total weekly fares for each city type.
-Omar and I used our knowlegde of Pandas and Matplotlib to get this project done that will boost my career.
+Omar and I used our knowlegde of Pandas and Matplotlib to complete this project so my boss will give me a raise.

 # There is a description of the differences in ride-sharing data among the different city types.
 Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.